iterative/dvc.org/static/docs/commands-reference/import.md

 To actually [track the data](https://dvc.org/doc/get-started/add-files), `git add` (and `git commit`) the import stage (DVC-file).

-Note that by default, import stages are locked in their DVC-files (with fields `locked: true` and `rev_lock` in this case).
+Note that import stages are locked by default (including DVC-file field `rev_lock` in this case).
 Use `dvc update` manually on them to force updating the downloaded data artifact from the external DVC repo.

 > If a stage is unlocked (editing the `lock` value in its DVC-file, for example
 > using `dvc unlock`), they will start to be checked by `dvc status`, and